 - Fill out the Alternative Education Licensing Request Form.
 Your data will be uploaded to DPI’s Educator Licensing Online system and validated.
 It can take up to four weeks for endorsement and recommendation to DPI for licensure.
 After this time, you will receive an email with a date to apply for your license using DPI’s Educator Licensing Online (ELO) system.

-If you have any further questions about getting your add-on license, please contact our Certification Officer, Kathy Berry, at (414) 229-4721 or email@example.com.
+If you have any further questions about getting your add-on license, please contact our Interim Certification Officer, Christie Peters, at email@example.com.

 If you have general questions about the Alternative Education program, please contact the program coordinator, Dr. Raquel Farmer-Hinton, at (414) 229-3320 or firstname.lastname@example.org.